WWE Announces David Arquette Is Returning To In-Ring Action And Twitter Goes Nuts

 — WWE (@WWE) May 31, 2018

-WWE tweeted the announcement made on The Wendy Williams Show with a link to a WWE.com article teasing that he may end up in the promotion—and then Twitter lost its mind.
+WWE tweeted the announcement made on The Wendy Williams Show with a link to a WWE.com article teasing that Arquette may end up in the promotion — and then Twitter lost its mind.

 — PWM (@ProWrestlingMag) May 31, 2018